eProsima/Fast-DDS/examples/C++/DisablePositiveACKs/README.md

-# Lifespan QoS example
+# Disable Positive ACKs QoS example

-This example illustrates how to use the Lifespan QoS in a Fast-RTPS application.
+This example illustrates how to use the Disable Positive ACKs QoS in a Fast-RTPS application.
+When using this QoS, acknack messages are only sent by the reader if it is missing any samples.
+In this way, strict reliability is no longer maintained but the writer keeps samples in its history for a sufficient duration (or keep duration) so that readers can negatively acknowledge it.
+After this duration, the sample is considered to be acknowledged by all readers and is removed from the writer history.

 To launch this test open two different consoles:

-In the first one launch: ./LifespanQoSExample publisher
+In the first one launch: ./DisablePositiveACKsQoS publisher
-In the second one launch: ./LifespanQoSExample subscriber
+In the second one launch: ./DisablePositiveACKsQoS subscriber

 ## Application behaviour

-The publisher will send the specified number of samples and, after waiting for a given amount of time, it will try to remove all samples from its history.
-If the lifespan is smaller than the wait time, no changes will exist in the history, and the publisher will report that 0 samples were removed.
-On the contrary, if the lifespan is greater than the wait time, the publisher will be able to remove changes, and the number of samples removed will be reported.

-The subscriber waits until it receives a specified number of samples from the publisher, then waits for a given amount of time, and finally tries to take data from the history.
-Similarly, if the lifespan is smaller than the wait time, the subscriber will not be able to take data from the history.

-The default parameters are 500ms for the lifespan, 2000 ms for the wait time and 10 for the number of samples.
+In this application, the publisher sends a number of samples and periodic heartbeats to the subscriber, and the subscriber expects to receive a number of samples from the publisher.
+The best way to test this example is to analyze the network traffic.
+When this QoS is enabled no ack messages will be exchanged (unless samples are not received by the subscriber).
+When this QoS is disabled, ack messages will be sent in response to heartbeats.

+By default the QoS is enabled, the publisher sends 20 samples every 1000 milliseconds and the keep duration is set to 5000 milliseconds.
+The subscriber waits until 20 samples are received.
 You can change these defaults by executing:

-./LifespanQoSExample publisher &lt;lifespan_ms&gt; &lt;sleep_ms&gt; &lt;samples&gt;
+./LifespanQoSExample publisher &lt;enable_QoS&gt; &lt;keep_duration_ms&gt; &lt;sleep_ms&gt; &lt;samples&gt;
-./LifespanQoSExample subscriber &lt;lifespan_ms&gt; &lt;sleep_ms&gt;
+./LifespanQoSExample subscriber &lt;enable_QoS&gt; &lt;samples&gt;

-for publisher and subscriber respectively.
+for publisher and subscriber respectively, where any positive number for &lt;enable_QoS&gt; will enable the QoS, &lt;keep_duration_ms&gt; will set the duration for which to keep the samples, &lt;sleep_ms&gt; determines the amount of time to wait before the publisher sends a new sample, and &lt;samples&gt; sets the total number of samples to be sent/received.